-Level I Prerequisites: Academic Reading and Writing Levels of 6; ANI 145, ANI 150 and GDT 108, minimum grade "C"
+Level I Prerequisites:Academic Reading and Writing Levels of 6; ANI 145, ANI 150 and GDT 108, minimum grade "C"Corequisites:ANI 25030 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours

-Coreguisites: ANI 250

 This course focuses on the knowledge and skills needed to produce motion and sound for animations.
 Characteristics of space and movement, as well as concepts and techniques related to the generation and use of sound, will be studied.
 This course is an integral part of assembling animations, as well as bringing them to life with editing, and Foley arts.